H4HWV2011/msjarvis-public-docs/thesis/16-blood-brain-barrier-and-safeguards.md

+> **Why this matters for Polymathmatic Geography**
+> This chapter explains how Ms. Jarvis protects her “brain” from harmful inputs and unreliable data, especially when working with sensitive, place‑based information.
+It supports:
+> - **P1 – Every where is entangled** by ensuring that ethical, spiritual, safety, and truth checks are applied before new information can entangle with memories about communities and places.
+> - **P3 – Power has a geometry** by making protection a layered, routed structure in the service graph rather than a hidden afterthought.
+> - **P5 – Design is a geographic act** by treating safeguards as designed interfaces between communities’ data, legal constraints, and Ms. Jarvis’s internal cognition.
+> - **P12 – Intelligence with a ZIP code** by requiring additional truth and identity checks when data is tied to specific residents, licenses, or infrastructures.
+> - **P16 – Power accountable to place** by logging barrier decisions and verification results so that communities can reconstruct when and how the system blocked or allowed sensitive flows.
+> As such, this chapter belongs to the **Computational Instrument** tier: it specifies the “blood–brain barrier” of Ms. Jarvis’s architecture, where safety, ethics, and truth are enforced before information reaches core neurobiological and memory systems.

 ## 16. Blood–Brain Barrier and Safeguards

 This layer is implemented as a set of concrete FastAPI services that sit between external inputs and the core neurobiological and memory systems, enforcing ethical, spiritual, safety, and truth‑focused checks before content can influence containers, I‑containers, and long‑term stores.
+The design aligns with emerging work on AI safety and safeguards in complex systems, such as Amodei et al.’s “Concrete Problems in AI Safety” (https://arxiv.org/abs/1606.06565) and Hendrycks et al.’s “Unsolved Problems in ML Safety” (https://arxiv.org/abs/2109.13916).

 ---